-- Monitoring the overall implementation of this policy. - Evaluating the Positive Handling record to analyse how and when positive handling is used and identify any trends. - Reviewing this policy on an annual basis.
+Monitoring the overall implementation of this policy.

-• Responding to any complaints, in liaison with the headteacher, from pupils or parents regarding the use of reasonable force.
+- Evaluating the Positive Handling record to analyse how and when positive handling is used and identify any trends. - Reviewing this policy on an annual basis. - Responding to any complaints, in liaison with the headteacher, from pupils or parents regarding the use of reasonable force.

-The Headteacher is responsible for:
+The Headteacher/ Head of Academy is responsible for:

-- Ensuring all members of staff receive the appropriate training to use reasonable force. - Ensuring all members of staff understand the correct conduct in terms of positive handling. - Handling any allegations of abuse in line with the Allegations of Abuse Policy and safeguarding policy. - Maintaining the Positive Handling Log and reporting on this at Local Academy Committee meetings and Challenge board at the end of each term for evaluation and impact. - Ensuring that any member of staff who uses reasonable force completes the Positive Handling Report Form. - Responding to any complaints, in liaison with the trust board where appropriate, from pupils or parents regarding the use of reasonable force.
+- Ensuring all members of staff receive the appropriate training to use reasonable force - Ensuring all members of staff understand the correct conduct in terms of positive handling. - Ensuring all members of staff use reasonable force in accordance with this policy. - Handling any allegations of abuse in line with the Allegations of Abuse Policy and safeguarding policy. - Maintaining Positive Handling Logs and reporting on this at Local Academy Committee meetings and Challenge board at the end of each term for evaluation and impact. - Ensuring that any member of staff who uses reasonable force completes the Positive Handling Report Form. - Responding to any complaints, in liaison with the trust board where appropriate, from pupils or parents regarding the use of reasonable force.